 The report estimates that with 15 new carbon pricing schemes currently under development – mostly emissions trading schemes (ETSs) – coverage of emissions by an ETS or a carbon tax will rise from 27% to 34% over the next five years, bringing total coverage close to 50% of GHG emissions across the 79 economies.

-“The recent energy crisis has driven carbon and energy prices downwards.
+“The recent energy crisis has driven carbon prices and energy taxes downwards.
 However, looking ahead, we see governments preparing for more ambitious climate action.
 And as we approach 2030, the expansion of existing carbon mitigation mechanisms and the introduction of new ones offer tremendous opportunity for progress towards our shared objectives,” OECD Secretary-General Mathias Cormann said.

 The report, presented today at the OECD’s COP29 Virtual Pavilion, measures carbon prices using the Net Effective Carbon Rates indicator, which is the sum of four components: specific taxes on fossil fuels, carbon taxes, prices of tradeable emission permits, less subsidies on fossil fuels.
 All four components change the price signal for carbon emissions.
 The report also measures energy rates through the Net Effective Energy rate that additionally includes electricity taxes and subsidies that apply to energy use.